intika/Librefox/README.md

 Documentation :
 ---------------

+**`Mozilla.cfg :`** Locking firefox settings for security, privacy & prevent settings changes

+**`Policies.json :`** The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of firefox)

-"SECTION" : Description of the settings section separated by "----"
+**`Section :`** Description of the settings section separated by "----"

-"BENCH DIFF" : Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss
+**`Bench Diff :`** Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

-"PREF" : Preference/Settings name
+**`Pref :`** Preference/Settings name

-"lockPref" : Locked preference can not be changed on firefox, nor by extensions, can only be changed here
+**`lockPref :`** Locked preference can not be changed on firefox, nor by extensions, can only be changed here